Reasons why your WordPress site is Failing You

 If you are concerned because you think that your WordPress site is failing you, then you are certainly not alone.
 There are so many reasons why your site might be failing you, but if you follow the below tips, then you will soon find that you are able to not only have a great site but also get a lot of traffic as well.

 Your Site is Far Too Busy

 One of the main reasons why your site might be failing is because it’s just far too busy.
 Think about it, at first glance, what does your site look like?
 Sites that are poorly designed are often full of different text and images.
 This won’t be doing you any favours and it may even be hard for your customers to know what you provide.
 With a lot of sites, there are usually special effects and over time these can become overbearing.
 So, what can you do about it?
 One thing that you can do is try and keep things simple in terms of your design and your layout.
+The other thing is choosing a suitable WordPress Github theme, so you can add many useful features such as downgrading to an earlier version of the site in case of an error.
+This feature can only be used in such WordPress GitHub mixes, that is why they are gaining popularity very quickly.
 If you want your WordPress site to be effective then you need to tell your visitors what you have, so describe your product or your service.
 You should also tell your visitors what it is going to do for them as well.
 If your site isn’t doing this right now, then that means that you need to make a change.

 Your Site isn’t Mobile-Friendly